Surrogacy by State

 One of the most joyous moments you'll experience is welcoming a baby into your family.
-In Kansas, becoming a parent through surrogacy is a safe, streamlined process when working with an agency such as Circle Surrogacy.
+In Nebraska, becoming a parent through surrogacy is a safe, streamlined process when working with an agency such as Circle Surrogacy.
 You can grow your family through surrogacy and/or egg donation.

 We know that one of the first questions intended parents ask is how much surrogacy costs.
 Our comprehensive cost sheets outline the surrogacy costs you should expect in a typical surrogacy journey.

 We can help you understand the surrogacy programs available, the cost of surrogacy, and how much you can expect to pay for egg donation.
 Circle Surrogacy is transparent in its surrogacy options, costs, and what you can expect along your journey.